jhpce-jhu/jhpce_mkdocs/docs/sw/locally-written.md

 ## Container Computing

-* **jupyterlab.sh**:
+* **jupyterlab.sh**: Start an Jupyter server available via an SSH tunnel.
-* **jupyterlab-gpu.sh**:
+* **jupyterlab-gpu.sh**: Start an Jupyter server available via an SSH tunnel with CUDA libraries in LD_LIBRARY_PATH.
-* **jhpce-rstudio-server**:
+* **jhpce-rstudio-server**: Start an RStudio server available via an SSH tunnel.
-* **csub-rstudio-server**:
+* **csub-rstudio-server**: Cluster-specific version.

 ## SLURM-related

 ### Information about cluster and jobs
+!!!
+Warning
-**Do not frequently run slurmpic, squeue, sacct or other Slurm client commands using loops in shell scripts or other programs.**
+    **Do not frequently[^1] run slurmpic, squeue, sacct or other Slurm client commands using loops in shell scripts or other programs.**

     These commands all send remote procedure calls to slurmctld, the main SLURM control and scheduling daemon, They may also perform look-ups in the accounting database.
 That process and the database need to be *highly responsive* to the input/output caused by running jobs.

     Ensure that programs limit calls to slurmctld to the minimum necessary for the information you are trying to gather.
+Add arguments to limit to needed partitions or users or job data fields, etcetera.

+[^1]: Frequently meaning more than once every **five minutes**.
+Do you REALLY **need** to know something sooner than that?
+If you want to know when a job finishes, use email notification settings.
+You can add them to pending and running jobs using [scontrol](../slurm/tips-scontrol.md).

 * **slurmpic**: **Essential** program for getting cluster status info.
 Use -h option to see essential usage details. (no man page yet)
 * **smem**: Displays memory used by your currently running jobs.
 If given a jobid number, it will display info about the memory usage of that job. (no man page yet)